Mbed-TLS/mbedtls/docs/architecture/mbed-crypto-storage-specification.md

-Mbed Crypto storage specification
+Mbed TLS storage specification
 =================================

-This document specifies how Mbed Crypto uses storage.
+This document specifies how Mbed TLS uses storage.

-Mbed Crypto may be upgraded on an existing device with the storage preserved.
+Mbed TLS may be upgraded on an existing device with the storage preserved.
 Therefore:

 1. Any change may break existing installations and may require an upgrade path.
 1. This document retains historical information about all past released versions.
 Do not remove information from this document unless it has always been incorrect or it is about a version that you are sure was never released.